Definition:

 Example:

 A chemical facility with more than the threshold quantity (TQ) of ammonia would fall under RMP.
-This has numerous requirements one of which submitting a RMP plan.
+The rule has numerous requirements, one of which is to strongly encourage facilities to follow IEC 61511-1 and another is to submit an RMP plan.

 Cited Source: